nottec/AndrewisBumClicker/README.md

 His grade point average has been sold

-And his ECs are a little troll
+His ECs are a little troll